MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/adding-the-mfpf-sdk-to-cordova-applications.md

 ```

 ## Generated MobileFirst Native SDK artifacts
-Two MobileFirst-related artifacts are available in the Cordova project after it has been integrated with the MobileFirst Cordova SDK: the <code>config.xml</code> and the <code>application-descriptor.json</code> file.
+Two MobileFirst-related artifacts are available in the Cordova project after it has been integrated with the MobileFirst Cordova SDK: the `config.xml` and the `application-descriptor.json` file.

 ### config.xml
-When the MobileFirst Cordova plug-in is added to the project, the Cordova-generated <code>config.xml</code> file receives a set of new settings identified with the namespace <code>mfp:</code>.
+When the MobileFirst Cordova plug-in is added to the project, the Cordova-generated `config.xml` file receives a set of new settings identified with the namespace `mfp:`.
 The added elements contain information related to MobileFirst features and the MobileFirst Server.
-Here is an example of MobileFirst settings added to the <code>config.xml</code> file:
+Here is an example of MobileFirst settings added to the `config.xml` file:

 ```xml
 <mfp:android>